-Diana Epelbaum is Assistant Professor of Academic Writing at Marymount Manhattan College.
+Diana Epelbaum is Assistant Professor of Academic Writing and Director of the Writing Program at Marymount Manhattan College.
 Her scholarship is interdisciplinary, bridging Writing and Rhetoric Studies, Early American Literature, and History of Science.
 Her current book project, a rhetorical genre study entitled Evolving the Genre of Empire: Women in the Natural History Tradition, 1600-1800, recovers seventeenth and eighteenth-century women naturalists who disrupted imperial modes of knowledge production in order to arrive at alternate visions of the Americas.
 She has given numerous talks within her research interests, and has published in the fields of education and American literature.

 Before joining Marymount’s faculty, Dr. Epelbaum taught at several institutions, including the College of Staten Island, Bloomfield College, Miami-Dade College, and Florida International University.
 She is a reading specialist and educator trained in a balanced literacy approach, and has spent fifteen years in deep engagement—both in and out of the classroom—with best practices in writing, reading, and thinking pedagogies.
 In 2009, she was nominated by a student scholar and awarded The New York Times “Teachers Who Make a Difference Award,” for teaching excellence.